erikg713/Sentenial-X/README.md

 ---

-## Overview
+### Overview ###

 Sentenial X A.I. is an advanced cyber defense platform engineered for modern threat landscapes.
-Designed to continuously learn, adapt, and respond in real time, it safeguards your digital infrastructure with state-of-the-art AI, robust compliance automation, and proactive countermeasures.
+Designed to continuously learn,adapt,and respond in real time, it safeguards your digital infrastructure with state-of-the-art AI,robust compliance, automation and proactive countermeasures.

 ---

-## Goals
+### Goals ###

 The main goals of Sentenial-X-A.I include:

 Automated security auditing